AjayxSingh/Risk-Analysis-Project/README.md

 - **Regulatory Compliance:** Meeting Basel III or other regulatory requirements.
 - **Portfolio Management:** Managing risk and optimizing returns.

-### Contributions
-Contributions and suggestions to improve the methodology or code are welcome.
-Please raise an issue or submit a pull request.

 ### References
 - Moody’s Model for Loss Given Default.
 - Merton Model for Probability of Default.
 - Historical Financial Data for Volatility and Expected Returns.

----

-### License
-This project is licensed under the MIT License.
-See the LICENSE file for details.